goshatch/hire.gosha.net/README.md

+⚠️ NOTE: This website has now been integrated [into my personal homepage](https://gosha.net/hire).
+See the [relevant repo](https://github.com/goshatch/gosha.net).

 # Hire Gosha!

 I will write a proper README eventually, but for now this is a little placeholder to acknowledge that proper documentation is important for open source projects.